Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 So we have to borrow this money from somebody to give it to the firemen.

-The amount of waste in almost any piece of legislation that comes up uh in the national legislature of the United States is extraordinary.
+The amount of waste in almost any piece of legislation that comes up in the national legislature of the United States is extraordinary.

-Oh, America's heroes, the trial lawyers.
+Oh, America's heroes, the trial lawyers, let's give them an extra 4 billion.

 It's only a billion.

-It's a billion is is just a billion isn't anything now since we started talking about trillion, as long as it doesn't involve trillions, we don't have to think about it.
+Since we started talking about trillion, as long as it doesn't involve trillions, we don't have to think about it.

 No, you do.